A topic from the subject of Biochemistry in Chemistry.

 1. Place 5 mL of BSA solution in each of three test tubes.

-2. Adjust the pH of the solutions to 2, 7, and 12 using HCl or NaOH.
+2. Carefully adjust the pH of the solutions to approximately 2, 7, and 12 using HCl and NaOH.
+Monitor pH with the pH meter.

 Results